What is stress? We all know what it is. Don’t we?

 If the workplace isn’t friendly enough, has strict rules to abide and has its own norms or behaviour patterns that needs to be followed, they can act as added pressure on individuals or employees.

 Same is the case when communication flow is so formal and happens only in one direction leaving no space for lower rank employees to participate or give feedbacks.
 This can negatively affect the productivity of individuals.
+(Read on becoming a better team player here)

 For a relaxed and stress-free environment where everybody gives their best, employees should be given enough freedom and a pleasant space to work in.